tue-mdse/conferenceMetrics/readme.md

 Bibliometrics for software engineering conferences
 ==============================================================

 This is a database of papers and programme committee members for software engineering conferences.
-It contains data about more than ten years of history for each of the following conferences:
+It contains more than ten years of history for each of the following conferences:

 - **ICSE**, International Conference on Software Engineering
 - **ICSM**, IEEE International Conference on Software Maintenance